 The Harvard International Review welcomes submissions from contributing authors.
 Please include your full name, any affiliations with Harvard University or other institutions and organizations relevant to the content of your article, and an evening or mobile phone number so that you can be contacted if your piece is chosen for publication.

 Submissions to the HIR must be previously unpublished.
-We publish letters that are direct responses to an article or a column that appeared in the magazine.
-Columns, however, are primarily meant to raise new topics for conversation or put forth substantially developed new arguments about an issue already raised in our publication.
-Though we encourage guest columnists to use prior articles and columns to spark their thinking, submissions that directly reference, quote or paraphrase prior articles will not be chosen for publication.
+Though we encourage contributors to use prior articles and columns to spark their thinking, submissions that directly reference, quote, or paraphrase prior articles will not be chosen for publication.

 The HIR reserves the right to edit all submissions prior to publication, though authors will be contacted regarding any major changes.
-The HIR is responsible for all headlines.
+The HIR is responsible for all article titles.